daryleji/cs345web/README.md

 # cs345web
-Website development project focused on UX/UI design principles
+# Author: Daryle

-Author: Daryle Ji
+# Website development project focused on UX/UI design principles

 A completed project from the course COMPSCI345 at the University of Auckland